Coltaho/Autosplitters/Astalon/README.md

 - Automatically split on a multitude of events - check Settings!
 - Automatically reset when you are in the main menu

+- By default the script will cause the game to run in the background.
+This prevents IGT from freezing when focus is lost.
+It currently does not allow background input, though.
+This option should be left on.

 ## Installation

 - Go to "Edit Splits.." in LiveSplit